 Small human trials studying influenza virus mRNA vaccines have already been conducted and this area is likely to expand given the success of SARS-CoV-2 mRNA vaccines in humans.

-Can mRNA Vaccines Prevent Future COVID Variants or Other Coronaviruses?
+Using the mRNA Vaccine to Prevent Future COVID Variants or Other Coronaviruses?

 Since the COVID-19 pandemic is not over and new variants continue to emerge, the value remains huge for a vaccine, like the mRNA COVID-19 vaccine, which can be more easily adapted to cover new variants compared to other vaccine formats.
 Weissman’s lab is researching new formulas that may cover a wider spectrum of coronaviruses and COVID-19 variants.